grace-notes/grace-notes/_topics/bible-exegesis-and-exposition.md

 Here, two disciples met Jesus on the road to Emmaus.
 After walking with them, He broke bread and they recognized Him.
 The disciples began to relate something to others.
 The word relate is exegete (exēgeomai).

-The New King James Version translates the word as “told”: “And they **told** about the things that had happened on the road… “
+The New King James Version translates the word as “told”: “_And they **told** about the things that had happened on the road… _“

 The disciples began to tell or relate their experiences on the road and how they recognized Jesus during a meal.